Mental Health Awareness Month in May

 For some people living with a Dual Diagnosis, addiction develops after the onset of a mental health disorder.

-For others, addiction may seemingly occur first, but is usually triggered by an underlying and undiagnosed mental health disorder.
+For others, addiction may seemingly occur first but is triggered by an underlying and undiagnosed mental health disorder.

 It is very common for those struggling with a mental health disorder to use substances to self-medicate.
 Drugs and alcohol can temporarily alleviate the symptoms of mental health issues by increasing dopamine production and stimulating the pleasure center in the brain.